 How Deep-Sea Mining Works

 Deep Sea Minerals Corp.
-(CSE: SEAS) is advancing a strategic opportunity to secure deep-sea mineral rights through the appropriate regulatory process, aligned with U.S. national security, energy transition, and supply-chain independence priorities.
+(CSE: SEAS) (OTCQB: DSEAF) (FSE: X450) is advancing a strategic opportunity to secure deep-sea mineral rights through the appropriate regulatory process, aligned with U.S. national security, energy transition, and supply-chain independence priorities.
+Deep Sea Minerals Corp. does not own any proprietary subsea mining technology or specialized marine assets, and operational work is expected to be carried out by third-party technology provider.

 Step-By-Step Process